 Section 7 is new and has no analogue in the UDCPRDA.
-It expands the scope of the act to allow a court to recognize reimbursement rights and rights of redress for certain bad faith actions by one spouse that might impair the rights of the other spouse with respect to property to which the act applies.
+It expands the applicability of the act to allow a court to recognize reimbursement rights and rights of redress for certain bad faith actions by one spouse that might impair the rights of the other spouse with respect to property to which the act applies.
 One such example could be the unauthorized alienation of property to the prejudice of the other spouse.
 This section allows for a damage or equitable claim to be brought at the death of one spouse by the other or by the spouse's personal representative, provided a spouse's interest in property was prejudiced by the actions of the other spouse.

-Sections 8 and 9 provide limitations periods within which a party must act to preserve rights under the act.
-These sections recognize that the periods may differ depending upon whether a claim is brought in a probate proceeding or in a separate judicial proceeding to perfect title to property.
+Section 8 provides limitations periods within which a party must act to preserve rights under the act.
+This section recognizes that the periods may differ depending upon whether the party asserting a right is a creditor or a personal representative, heir, devisee, nonprobate transferee, or surviving spouse of the decedent.
+In addition, the periods may differ depending upon whether the claim is brought in a probate proceeding or in a separate judicial proceeding to perfect title to property.

-Section 10 protects third persons that have transacted in good faith and for value.
+Section 9 protects third persons that have transacted in good faith and for value.
 Otherwise, third persons could be subject to claims under Section 7 if one spouse had engaged in acts of bad faith management of community property while alive.
 Section 9 ensures that in most instances, a third person will be protected from these claims.

-Sections 11 through 15 concern uniform application of the act, electronic signatures, transitional and savings provisions, repeal of inconsistent laws, and the effective date of the act.
-Notably, Section 13 makes the act applicable - within permissible constitutional limitations - to any judicial proceeding commenced after the effective date of the act, even to those who have moved from a community property jurisdiction and died before enactment of the act.
+Sections 10 through 14 concern uniform application of the act, electronic signatures, transitional and savings provisions, repeal of inconsistent laws, and the effective date of the act.
+Notably, Section12 makes the act applicable - within permissible constitutional limitations - to any judicial proceeding commenced after the effective date of the act, even to those who have moved from a community property jurisdiction and died before enactment of the act.

 1 Uniform Community Property Disposition at Death Act 2 Section 1.
-Title 3 This [act] may be cited as the Uniform Community Property Disposition at Death Act.
+Short Title 3 This [act] may be cited as the Uniform Community Property Disposition at Death Act.
 4 Section 2.
 Definitions 5 In this [act]: 6 (1) "Electronic" means relating to technology having electrical, digital, magnetic, 7 wireless, optical, electromagnetic, or similar capabilities.
 8 (2) "Jurisdiction" means the United States, a state, a foreign country, or a political 9 subdivision of a foreign country.
-10 (3) "Partition" means to voluntarily divide property to which this [act] would 11 otherwise apply.
-12 (4) "Person" means an individual, estate, business or nonprofit entity, public 13 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 14 entity.
-15 (5) "Personal representative" includes an executor, administrator, successor 16 personal representative, and special administrator, and a person that performs substantially the 17 same function.
-18 (6) "Property" means anything that may be the subject of ownership, whether real 19 or personal, legal or equitable, or any interest therein.
-20 (7) "Record" means information: 21 (A) inscribed on a tangible medium; or 22 (B) stored in an electronic or other medium and retrievable in perceivable 23 form.
+10 $(\underline{32})$ "Partition" means to voluntar il y divide property to which this [act] would 11 otherwise apply.
+12 (43) "Person" means an individual, estate, business or nonprofit entity, public 13 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 14 entity.
+15 $(\underline{54})$ "Personal representative" includes an executor, administrator, successor 16 personal representative, and special administrator, and a person that performs substantially the 17 same function.
+18 (65) "Property" means anything that may be the subject of ownership, whether 19 real or personal, legal or equitable, or any interest therein.
+20 (76) "Record" means information: 21 (A) that is inscribed on a tangible medium; or 22 (B) .that is stored in an electronic or other medium and is retrievable in 23 nerceivable form